netdata/netdata/docs/quickstart/single-node.md

 ## See your node's metrics

-To see your node's real-time metrics, you can either access the node's dashboard directly or through Netdata Cloud.
+To see your node's real-time metrics, you can either access the node's local dashboard or through Netdata Cloud.
 The navigation, charts, and metrics are identical with both methods.
 In addition, both dashboards update with new metrics in real-time, with fully interactive and synchronized charts.

-The primary difference is thatNetdata Cloud also has a few extra features, like creating new dashboards, that you might want to use for monitoring your node.
+The primary difference is that Netdata Cloud also has a few extra features, like creating new dashboards, that you might want to use for monitoring your node.

-To see your node's dashboard directly, open up your web browser of choice and navigate to `http://NODE:19999`, replacing `NODE` with the IP address or hostname of your Agent.
+To see your node's local dashboard, open up your web browser of choice and navigate to `http://NODE:19999`, replacing `NODE` with the IP address or hostname of your Agent.
 Hit `Enter`.

 ![Animated GIF of navigating to the